Trade/other name(s): Rituxan

 - Low blood pressure

 - Serious allergic reaction, with hives, trouble breathing, tightness in the chest or throat, heart attack, or shock*

 - Blockage or hole in the bowel, with abdominal (belly) pain*

-- Death due to allergic reaction, infection, lung damage, tumor lysis syndrome, serious skin rash, bowel obstruction, liver failure from reactivated hepatitis B, and other causes
+- Death due to allergic reaction, infection, lung damage, tumor lysis syndrome, serious skin rash, bowel obstruction or perforation, kidney failure, liver failure from reactivated hepatitis B, and other causes

 *See the “Precautions” section for more detailed information.

 There are other side effects not listed above that can also occur in some patients.
 Tell your doctor or nurse if you develop these or any other problems.